 - You need to buy an item today, don’t have a credit card and don’t have much cash

-- You want to split your payment up without worrying about lots of extra costs
+- You want to split your payments up without worrying about lots of extra costs

-- You want to know exactly how long it will take to pay off what you buy
+- You want to know exactly how long it takes to repay what you buy

-- You only really want to buy retail items and maybe some speciality services (e.g. a dentist)
+- You only really want to buy retail items and maybe some speciality services (e.g. a vet)

 A credit card might be right if:

 - You want to know how much you can spend at any time

 - You want to build a good credit history